 Organization: Malashock Dance

-Malashock Dance presents STREAM/Line, a five-part series of unique, 30-minute, COVID-safe events, live-streamed from the Malashock Studio Theater.
-This series features live World Premiere dance performances, open rehearsals where audiences can peer into the creative process in real time, forum discussions that address the current challenges and opportunities in the performing arts and made-for-the-camera dance films.
+Malashock Dance presented STREAM/Line, a five-part series of unique, 30-minute, COVID-safe events, live-streamed from the Malashock Studio Theater.
+This series featured live World Premiere dance performances, open rehearsals where audiences could peer into the creative process in real time, forum discussions that address the current challenges and opportunities in the performing arts and made-for-the-camera dance films.

 Day of Art

-Organization/Artist: San Diego Brain Injury Foundation and Veltz Fine Art
+Organization/Artist: San Diego Brain Injury Foundation & Veltz Fine Art

-The San Diego Brain Injury Foundation (SDBIF) is collaborating with Veltz Fine Art to produce two virtual Day of Art events for brain injury survivors, an opportunity for brain injury survivors to create art projects in a variety of mediums.
-Survivors will learn basic art techniques and the event will also provide a positive environment where survivors can connect with peers.
-Registered participants will receive an art kit in the mail to enable participation and eliminate the need for them to purchase any supplies to participate.
-Veltz Fine Art and LoveJoy Creations will provide professional art instruction to event participants.
+The San Diego Brain Injury Foundation (SDBIF) is collaborated with Veltz Fine Art to produce two virtual Day of Art events for brain injury survivors, an opportunity for brain injury survivors to create art projects in a variety of mediums.
+Survivors learned basic art techniques and the event also provided a positive environment where survivors could connect with peers.
+Registered participants received an art kit in the mail to enable participation and eliminate the need for them to purchase any supplies to participate.

 Fish Out of Water 2020